This Super Bowl, Place Your Bets Poolside at Las Vegas’s Splashiest Sports Resort

-Pick a decade, any decade, and you’ll probably see some representation: Art Deco motifs are sprinkled throughout the property’s 512 rooms, the upscale Barry’s Steakhouse is a vintage throwback, and Vegas Vickie comes to us straight from the bombastic neon ‘80s.
+Pick a decade, any decade, and you’ll probably see some representation: Art Deco motifs are sprinkled throughout the property’s 512 rooms, the upscale Barry’s Steakhouse is a vintage throwback, and Vegas Vickie comes to us straight from the bombastic, neon-lit ‘80s.
 And as for the multi-level Stadium Swim and the World’s Largest Sportsbook, they’re the future.

-But to get a real feel for the city’s dazzling heyday in the context of 2023, head to the 60th floor, where the indoor-outdoor Legacy Club rooftop bar showcases views that stretch all the way to the Strip.
-At the entrance, you’re introduced to black and white photographs and 11 bronze busts of the city’s so-called “founding fathers”—characters ranging from Jackie Gaughan of the El Cortez to Howard Hughes to the ubiquitous Steve Wynn.
-And then there’s the one and only Benny Binion, gambler and racketeering maniac whose Binion’s Horseshoe is credited with pumping tourist blood into the Glitter Gulch thanks to all the $2 steaks and the then-novel concept of free drinks for those who played.
+But to get a real feel for the city’s dazzling heyday in the context of today, head to the 60th floor, where the indoor-outdoor Legacy Club rooftop bar showcases views that stretch all the way to the Strip.
+At the entrance, you’re introduced to a slate of black and white photographs and 11 bronze busts of the city’s so-called “founding fathers”—characters ranging from Jackie Gaughan of the El Cortez to Howard Hughes to the ubiquitous Steve Wynn.
+And then there’s the one and only Benny Binion.
+A gambler and racketeering maniac, Binion’s Horseshoe is credited with pumping tourist blood into the Glitter Gulch thanks to all the $2 steaks and the then-novel free drinks it routinely dished out to those who played.

 Perpetually stylish with gold coins for buttons, Binion was also quite adept at inspiring his patrons to part with their money.
-Legendary is Binion’s Million, a display of a million dollars in denominations of $10,000 bills dangling from a six-foot horseshoe.
+Legendary was Binion’s Million, a display of a million dollars in denominations of $10,000 bills dangling from a six-foot horseshoe.
 People would come from far and wide to stare longingly at the icon and snap a free photo-op with the cash.
-An estimated 5 million Polaroids were taken at the site until the wad was eventually sold in 2000.
+An estimated 5,000,000 Polaroids were taken at the site until the whole wad was eventually sold in 2000.